jfhbrook/public-gpl/README.md

     #
     # You should have received a copy of the GNU General Public License
     # along with Cackledaemon.
 If not, see <https://www.gnu.org/licenses/>.

-<a id="orgb637808"></a>

-# Development Tasks

-Cackledaemon can be built and published using [Invoke-Build](https://github.com/nightroman/Invoke-Build).

-<a id="org5c4ebc5"></a>

-## Building Cackledaemon

-`Invoke-Build` will call Emacs in batch mode to build this project using `org-babel`.
-Alternately, you may type `C-c C-v t` with this file open in Emacs.

-This emacs batch script tangles `cackledaemon.org` and generates the `README.md`:

-    (progn
-      (require 'org)
-      (require 'ob-tangle)
-      (require 'ox-md)

-      (with-current-buffer (find-file-noselect "cackledaemon.org")
-        (message "Tangling...")
-        (org-babel-tangle)
-        (message "Generating README...")
-        (org-export-to-file 'md "README.md"))
-      (message "Done."))

-`Invoke-Build` wraps this in a task which shells out to emacs:

-    task .
-Build

-    task Build {
-        emacs.exe --batch --load tangle.el
-    }

-<a id="org448dd74"></a>

-## Publishing Cackledaemon

-This project can be published on the Powershell Gallery by running `Invoke-Build Publish.` In order for it to succeed, there must be a `.\Secrets.ps1` file that defines `$PowershellGalleryAPIKey` as a valid Powershell Gallery NuGet API key.
-This file gets sourced by the `Publish` task.

-    task Publish Build, {
-        . .\Secrets.ps1
-         Publish-Module -Path .\Cackledaemon\ -NuGetApiKey $PowershellGalleryAPIKey
-    }